Introduction: Why Speed Is the Secret Weapon of Every Shopify Store

 My Hack: Enable Lazy Loading

 Lazy loading means images and videos only load when a customer scrolls to them.
-This makes your store feel lightning-fast because customers see something useful right away.
+This improves perceived load speed and user experience because customers see useful content immediately.

 The Results I Saw